senofi/documentation/docs/source/iac-jenkins.rst

 relevant parameters required for the job to run.
 Further runs will show an option Build with Parameters which will be right run.

-Use the Administration Guide section applicable for setting up this particular type of node.

 .. image:: images3/image67.png

+follow the :ref:`Manage the Network` section to complete all the steps for whichever node you are creating.

 .. _mongodb-job-1: